 Adam clerked for Judge Betty B. Fletcher of the U.S. Court of Appeals for the Ninth Circuit.
 He has a J.D. from Howard University and a B.A. in Economics from Cornell University.

 Noah is a Staff Technologist on the Tech Projects team.
-He works on the various software the EFF produces and maintains, including but not limited to Privacy Badger.
+He works on the various software the EFF produces and maintains, including but not limited to Privacy Badger and Certbot.
+Noah also works on the security and training materials that EFF uses to teach people about internet security and privacy.

-Before joining EFF Noah was a researcher at the MIT Media Lab as well as a technomancer and free software/culture advocate.
-An avid game enthusiast, Noah was previously a professional Magic: the Gathering player, and has ascended in nethack four times.
+Before joining EFF Noah was a researcher at the MIT Media Lab as well as a free software/culture advocate.
+Noah is an avid conference organizer and has organized events such as the Roguelike Celebration, LineConf, and the Stupid Shit That Nobody Needs and Terrible Ideas Hackathon.
 He lives in the Mission District of San Francisco with his family of twitterbots.

 Lee Tien is a Senior Staff Attorney and the Adams Chair for Internet Rights at the Electronic Frontier Foundation, specializing in free speech law, including intersections with intellectual property law and privacy law.
 Before joining EFF, Lee was a sole practitioner specializing in Freedom of Information Act (FOIA) litigation.
 Mr. Tien has published articles on children's sexuality and information technology, anonymity, surveillance, and the First Amendment status of publishing computer software.
 Lee received his undergraduate degree in psychology from Stanford University, where he was very active in journalism at the Stanford Daily.
 After working as a news reporter at the Tacoma News Tribune for a year, Lee went to law school at Boalt Hall, University of California at Berkeley.
 Lee also did graduate work in the Program in Jurisprudence and Social Policy at UC-Berkeley.